 **RULES AND GUIDANCE IS CONSTANTLY CHANGING.
 WE ENDEAVOUR TO UPDATE THE INFORMATION BELOW, BUT DUE TO RAPIDLY CHANGING SITUATIONS, SOME OF THE LINKS MAY NOT BE THE MOST RECENT.
 IN THE MEANTIME HERE ARE LINKS TO THE LATEST GOVERNMENT GUIDANCE FOR ENGLAND, SCOTLAND, WALES AND NORTHERN IRELAND**

-This page is primarily for those who are still trying to be open, or reopen when suitable to do so.
+This page is primarily for those who plan to reopen when suitable to do so.

 Managing a safe reopening needs good planning and needs to take account of the needs and safety of clergy, any staff, volunteers, congregations and visitors - it will also need regular review.
 But reopening also provides an opportunity to re-engage with your community and new visitors.

 Below is a range of advice and support that we hope will be of use to you.
 This includes some downloadable posters and notices that you are free to use wherever you think they may be helpful.

 We also detail advice and support from government, church organisations, the heritage and tourism sectors.
 We include links to risk assessments, guidance on cleaning and much more.

 Advice continues to change - please check this page regularly to be aware of any changes to guidelines and as we add more resources.

 - Northern Ireland: churches and chapels are open for worship